The Ontario Human Rights Commission has put together a excellent policy guidebook a number of years ago.

 Sexual harassment can involve:

-If you run an online service, it is probably a good idea to familiarize yourself with the policy and the Code.
+If you run a business with a connection to Ontario, it is probably a good idea to familiarize yourself with the policy and the Code.
 You might be thinking you are immune but it is worth discussing the issue with a lawyer.
 It is entirely possible your country has a treaty to mutually enforce court judgements with mine.

 I am happy to see when I see organizations adopt rules that would make them compliant with the Code.